moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-errors.md

 ### Error: Too many re-renders.
 React limits the number of renders to prevent an infinite loop.
 * The React error `Too many re-renders.
 React limits the number of renders to prevent an infinite loop` happens due to the state update in the main body of the component or invoking an event handler, instead of passing as a function

-(done)DM: todoMM: good, put an example here because this is not clear to me
+DM: todoMM: good, put an example here because this is not clear to me.
+DM: it may seem confusing, as I have said that comments apply to the next line.
+In this case, I was asking for an example right here, on the next line, for the first howto RE re-renders

+DM: if I intended to refer to the whole next howto, i'd put a comment here, immediately above it, with not empty line between.
 ***howtojs: error: react:: TypeError: cannot read properties of undefined; add an undefined check on the variable before you access a property on it***
 ### TypeError: cannot read properties of undefined (reading 'string')